 Given my spartan lifestyle, my chronically single status and my aversion to most human beings, my social options are somewhat limited.
-The only two outdoor activities I really enjoy are birding and nature photography.
+The only outdoor activities I really enjoy are birding and nature photography.
 While I am happy to enjoy these activities in the scintillating company of my own self, my hobbies do bring me in touch with some really likable people, sometimes from outside India.

 She took a day off to join me and my friend, Vishnupriya Hathwar, for a field trip down Mysore road.
 We set off at the crack of dawn, to avoid the ghastly traffic that Bangalore has become notorious for.